DNS Resolution on Laptops

 systemd-networkd which I already used for my Simple wireless setup

-So I just stepped throught the requirements listed above and configured them into
+So I just stepped through the requirements listed above and configured them into

 The server set as